Monthly weather averages & travel planning

 Humidity

-Packing for Tehran in March means dressing for 14°C days and 2°C evenings.
-A mid-weight jacket over a sweater handles 14°C daytime temperatures; the combination stays comfortable all day without overheating.
-Evenings drop 12°C to around 2°C, a notable shift that catches underprepared visitors off guard.
+Packing for Tehran in March means dressing for 22°C days and 9°C evenings.
+A light cotton tee with a casual overshirt works well at 22°C, the overshirt doubles as a layer for air-conditioned venues.
+Evenings drop 13°C to around 9°C, a notable shift that catches underprepared visitors off guard.
 Pack a dedicated evening layer.
 Comfortable walking trainers are the versatile choice for both outdoor sightseeing and indoor venues.
-A compact foldable umbrella weighs almost nothing and earns its keep across 9 potential rainy days.
+For temple and religious site visits, carry a lightweight scarf or sarong to cover shoulders and knees, required at most major sites across the region.

 Local tip: Temple and religious site visits require covered shoulders and knees in most of Tehran's heritage areas.
 A lightweight scarf or sarong weighs almost nothing and solves the problem instantly.